-When both the standard deviation and the Hurst exponent are unknown, the confidence intervals are even wider.
-However, their theoretical determination is very difficult and therefore Monte Carlo methods should be the appropriate choice.
+When both the standard deviation and the Hurst exponent are unknown, apparently the confidence intervals will be even wider.
+Their theoretical determination, however, is very difficult and therefore Monte Carlo methods should be the appropriate choice.

 Estimation of cross-covariances and cross-correlations